careerbehaviorsengineering levelspromotion

 Core behaviors:

-• Leading technical decisions for your team
+• Leading technical decisions for your team, including making the call when the team is uncertain and owning the outcome

-• Representing engineering in cross-functional contexts
+• Representing engineering in cross-functional contexts clearly and credibly

 Staff+ Level